christmas-countdown/rpc/README.md

 ### Windows

 1. Download [`cc-rpc-win-amd64.exe`](https://github.com/christmas-countdown/rpc/releases/download/continuous/cc-rpc-win-amd64.exe).
    > ⚠️ Your browser will probably give you a warning when you try to download it and Windows will try to stop you from running it.
-In both cases you can click "Keep" or "Run anyway".
+In both cases, you can click "Keep" or "Run anyway".
 It's not a virus, as you can see in [main.go](https://github.com/christmas-countdown/rpc/blob/main/main.go).
 2. Optionally, [make it run at startup](https://support.microsoft.com/en-us/windows/add-an-app-to-run-automatically-at-startup-in-windows-10-150da165-dcd9-7230-517b-cf3c295d89dd).
 It has an extremely minimal performance impact.

 #### How to make it run in the background (recommended)